aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Wed 5/11
 ##### All Day
-* Exams: "Minamoto no Yoshitsune.", "Minamoto no Yoritomo.", "Yoritomo's won.", and "The weak."
+* Exams: "Minamoto no Yoshitsune.", "Minamoto no Yoritomo.", "Yoritomo won.", and "The weak."

 ---
 #### Thu 5/12